Cassandra Cain: Batgirl (2008)

-After Batman is found, Cassandra moves into Wayne Manor, on the trail of father and Deathstroke.
+After Batman is found, Cassandra moves into Wayne Manor, on the trail of her father and Deathstroke.
 She uses the Batcave's computer to locate them but is attacked by Nightwing, who claims she cannot be trusted.
 Robin and Batman give her the benefit of the doubt.

 Due to her research, Cassandra learns that David Cain and Deathstroke started up a school training Cassandra's "sisters".
 When Cassandra hears that the school's purpose was to "cripple the meta-hero community", she believes Oracle is about to be assassinated and rushes to her base of operations.
 She locates her father on a rooftop and engages in a one-on-one fight, eventually sending him over a ledge.
 When he loses his grip, she tries to save him but fails; he falls to another part of the rooftop.
 Batman, who had followed her, accepts her into the family again and says he will adopt her and make her his daughter.

 However, after Bruce Wayne's apparent death, Cassandra, apparently disillusioned, passes the cowl to her close friend, Stephanie Brown, then she leaves Gotham.